 This committee is devoted to:

-With the approval of the office of the Provost, the college created a Diversity & Inclusion Action Plan in 2019 that will be updated and revised as we move forward.
+With the approval of the office of the Provost, the college created a Diversity & Inclusion Action Plan that will be updated and revised as we move forward.

 Each term the committee reviews applications for diversity and inclusion funding in order to provide COFAC faculty, staff and departments with the opportunity to create and lead significant diversity projects, events, exhibits, field trips, courses, screenings, lectures, debates and other related initiatives.